zk-org/zk/docs/editors-integration.md

 * `path` containing the absolute path to the created note.
 * `content` containing the raw content of the created note.

+#### `zk.link`

+This LSP command allows editors to tap into the note linking mechanism.
+It takes three arguments:

+1. A `path` to any file in the notebook that will be linked to
+2. An LSP `location` object that points to where the link will be inserted
+3. An optional title of the link.
+If `title` is not provided, the title of the note will be inserted instead

+`zk.link` returns a JSON object with the path to the linked note, if the linking was successful.

+**Note**: This command is _not_ exposed in the command line.
+This command is targeted at editor / plugin authors to extend zk functionality.

 #### `zk.list`

 This LSP command calls `zk list` to search a notebook.
 It takes two arguments: